Amazon Web Services: S3, EC2, and other first-generation services (2006–2010)

-On March 14, 2006, AWS launched Amazon S3 cloud storage followed by EC2 in August 2006.
+On March 14, 2006, AWS launched Amazon S3 cloud storage, and that was the first AWS' IaaS that was generally available, followed by EC2 in August 2006.
 Pi Corporation, a startup Paul Maritz co-founded, was the first beta-user of EC2 outside of Amazon, while Microsoft was among EC2's first enterprise customers.
 Later that year SmugMug, one of the early AWS adopters, attributed savings of around US$400,000 in storage costs to S3.
 According to Vogels, S3 was built with 8 microservices when it launched in 2006 and had over 300 microservices by 2022.

 In September 2007, AWS announced its annual Start-up Challenge, a contest with prizes worth $100,000 for entrepreneurs and software developers in the US using AWS services such as S3 and EC2 to build their businesses.
 The first edition saw participation from Justin.tv, which Amazon later acquired in 2014.
 Ooyala, an online media company, was the eventual winner.

 AWS offers, as of 16 June 2022, two block-storage options: the EC2 Instance Store and the Elastic Block Store (EBS).
 Some Amazon EBS features that help with data management, backups, and performance tuning include: